Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 What if my landlord is harassing me?

 Landlord harassment is illegal.
 Document everything: save texts and emails, keep a diary of incidents.
 Report to your council environmental health team.
-Contact Food & Solidarity on 07393 101018 for immediate practical support.
-See our bailiff rights guide if enforcement agents have been mentioned.
+Contact Food & Solidarity on 07393 101018.
+See our bailiff rights guide.